ningpengtao-coder/gitlab-foss/doc/development/feature_flags/process.md

 GitLab.com until the problem is resolved.

 Now let's say that all of this has an associated cost of 10.
-This means that in the worst case scenario, which we should optimise for, our total cost is now 20.
+This means that in the worst case scenario, which we should optimize for, our total cost is now 20.

 If we had used a feature flag, things would have been very different.
 We don't need to revert a release, and because feature flags are disabled by default we